 Drafting Note: Some state-based marketplaces may have different deadlines for automatic re-enrollment and end dates for open enrollment and the timeframes above should be revised accordingly.

-Q 68: How will insurance agents and brokers be able to help consumers with enrollment through the [insert name of state exchange]?
+Q 68: How do insurance agents and brokers help consumers with enrollment through the [insert name of state exchange]?

-In [insert name of state], health insurance companies will appoint agents and brokers.
-Insurance companies will make sure the agent’s license is valid and registered with the [insert name of state exchange].
+In [insert name of state], health insurance companies appoint agents and brokers.
+Insurance companies make sure the agent’s license is valid and registered with the [insert name of state exchange].
 The agent can help consumers log on to the [insert name of state exchange].
 Consumers should log into their own [insert name of state exchange] account.
 The agent or broker can help consumers as needed.
-The agent or broker will then work with consumers to complete the application.
-Consumers will be prompted to enter the insurance professional’s [insert name of state exchange] user identification number and national producer number on the application to show that the professional helped them.
+The agent or broker then works with consumers to complete the application.
+Consumers are prompted to enter the insurance professional’s [insert name of state exchange] user identification number and national producer number on the application to show that the professional helped them.

 Drafting Note: States should change this answer as appropriate to reflect the process in the state.

-Q 69: How will a navigator be able to help consumers with enrollment through the [insert name of state exchange]?
+Q 69: How does a navigator help consumers with enrollment through the [insert name of state exchange]?

 In [insert name of state], navigators can help consumers create an account and log on to the [insert name of state exchange].
 Consumers should log into their own [insert name of state exchange] account.
 The navigator can help consumers as needed to complete the application.
 Consumers may be prompted to enter the navigator’s [insert name of state exchange] user identification number on the application to show that the navigator helped them.

 The navigator can help consumers to compare health plans and answer questions about health insurance policies in general.
 The navigator can answer questions from consumers about the differences in health plans and what they might mean for them, but the navigator CANNOT recommend or suggest which health plan would be best for consumers and their families.
 Navigators aren’t permitted to collect premium payments on behalf of an insurer or the [insert name of state exchange].
-Consumers will be asked to enter the navigator’s [insert name of state exchange] user identification number on the enrollment page to show that the navigator helped them.
+Consumers are asked to enter the navigator’s [insert name of state exchange] user identification number on the enrollment page to show that the navigator helped them.

 Navigators CANNOT sell, solicit, or negotiate a health plan through the [insert name of state exchange].
 They CANNOT suggest that one plan would be better for the individual than another.